enlivenedcooperative/enlivenedcoop-website/_courses/2023_08-colombia.md

 If you select an amount at the higher end of the scale, you will make possible future offerings and support the good work of the speakers, facilitators, and organizers who are generously contributing their gifts to this event.

-- Basic fee: $ 1,100 USD in shared accommodation.
+- Partial grant fee: $ 1,100 USD in shared accommodation.
 - Regular fee: $1,500 USD in shared accomodation.
 - Plus fee: $2,000 USD.